Agenda

 - Welcome from ETHZ, Roland Siegwart, Professor of Autonomous Systems at ETH Zurich

-- Current funding opportunities available, aimed at boosting innovation, Maria Anselmi, Head of Start-ups and Next-Generation Innovators Division at Innosuisse
+- Current funding opportunities available, aimed at boosting innovation, Maria Anselmi, Head of Division Start-ups and Next Generation Innovators, Innosuisse

 Keynote